How to Avoid IRS and California Tax Underpayment Penalty on RSU and Stock Options

 BUT if you make more than $150,000, you’ve got to either pay 90% of your current year’s taxes, ~or~ 110% of the prior year’s taxes, whichever amount is smaller.

 If you make more than $1 million in a year, on the other hand, there is no provision for the prior year.
-You’ve got to pay 90% of what you currently owe to avoid California tax underpayment penalty.
+You’ve got to pay 90% of what you currently owe to avoid the California tax underpayment penalty.
 (So you’ve REALLY got to be paying attention.)

 Your state’s laws are important to know because a lot of our clients may not have to make federal estimated tax payments to the IRS, but they do have to make estimated taxes to their state.
-Get your advisor to figure this out for you.

 Keep Up Communication & Avoid an Accidental Tax Underpayment Penalty